MrBenJ/modern-js-by-example/book/005-asynchronous-tooling.md

 ### Introducing Iterators

-An `Iterator` is plain object that follows this shape:
+An `Iterator` is a plain object that follows this shape:
 ```js
 interface Iterator = {
   value: *, // Any data type.